lubrz/neo-udf-cidr-check/README.md

 ### 3. Using the UDF

-To utilize the UDF, perform a query to filter nodes based on a specific condition (e.g., matching labels and names) and then check if the associated IP address belongs to a specified network segment.
+The example below indicate how to utilize the UDF to check if a node property containing information on an ipv4 address belongs to a specific network.

 ### EXAMPLE-1:

+In this example we perform a query to filter nodes based on a specific condition (e.g., matching labels and names) and then check if the associated IP address belongs to a specified network segment.
 To find all nodes with the label `:Server` that contain `web-server` in their `name` property and verify if their `ip` addresses belong to the network `10.10.0.0/16`, you would execute the following query:

 ```cypher